NZX: Principal activities

 The NZX involves itself in a number of activities.
 It operates and regulates securities and derivative markets and provides trading, post-trading and data services for securities and derivatives, as well as the providing a central securities depository.
-The NZX is the only registered securities exchange in New Zealand and is also an authorized futures exchange.
+The NZX is the only registered securities exchange in New Zealand and is also an authorised futures exchange.
 Its wholly owned subsidiary, the New Zealand Clearing and Depository Corporation, is the operator of a designated settlement system under part 5 of the Reserve Bank of New Zealand Act 1989.

 NZX provides passive funds management products through the Smartshares family of exchange-traded funds (ETFs) and is a provider of superannuation, KiwiSaver and investment products through SuperLife, which it acquired in 2015.

 The NZX is also the market operator for New Zealand's wholesale electricity market and the Fonterra Shareholders’ Market, under contract from the Electricity Authority and Fonterra respectively.

+Trading hours

+The main trading board is typically open from 10 am to 4:45 pm.